-Forms of Examination Seminars can be replaced by other forms of examination specified in the course syllabus if a student has failed to fulfil the seminar requirements or has been absent.
+Forms of Examination Take-home exam: Perspectives, contexts, and concepts, partially group examination Learning outcome: 1.1, 1.2, and 2.1 Credits: 2.0 credits Grading scale: fail or pass (U-G) Seminar: Digital resources, information practices, and evaluation Learning outcome: 1.1, 1.2, 2.1, 3.1 Credits: 2.0 credits Grading scale: fail or pass (U-G) Paper: Literature review Learning outcome: 1.1, 1.2, 2.1 Credits: 3.5 credits Grading scale: A-F To obtain the grade E for the whole course, the grade Pass (G) or E is required for all the assignments in the course.
+The grade for the whole course is thereafter determined by the grade assigned to Paper: Literature review.
+Seminars can be replaced by other forms of examination specified in the course syllabus if a student has failed to fulfil the seminar requirements or has been absent.
 In the event of changes in course plans students who wish to complete courses can be examined on the basis of the most recent version of the course plan.
-For courses that are no longer running, students who wish to complete such courses can read all or part of an equivalent course.
-(This is in accordance with the Director's decision, Dnr 516-13, 11th June, 2013) Student rights and obligations at examination are in accordance with guidelines and rules for the University of Borås.
+For courses that are no longer running, students who wish to complete such courses can read all or part of an equivalent course Student rights and obligations at examination are in accordance with guidelines and rules for the University of Borås.
 Literature and Other Teaching Materials Bawden, D. & Robinson, L. (eds.)
 (2012).
 Introduction to information science.
 London: Facet Publishing.
 Chapter 4, 9 and 13 (= 65 p.)
+Chowdhury, G. (2015).
+How to improve the sustainability of digital libraries and information services.
+Journal of the Association for Information Science and Technology, 67(10), 2379-2391. (= 12 p.)
+Chowdhury, G. (2013).
+Sustainability of digital information services.
+Journal of Documentation, 69(5), 602-622. (=20 p.)
 Chowdhury, G. & Foo, S. (eds.)
 (2012).
 Digital libraries and information access: Research perspectives.
 London: Facet Publishing. (= 235 p.)
 [Accessible as e-book through the library] Dobreva, M., O'Dwyer, A. & Feliciati, P. (eds.)
 (2012).
 User studies for digital library development.
 London: Facet Publishing. (= 298 p.)
-Haider, J. (2014).
+[Accessible as e-book through the library] Haider, J. (2014).
 How library and information science can save the world and why to care.
 LIBREAS.
-Library Ideas, 25, p.
-80-91 (= 11 p.)
+Library Ideas, 25, 80-91 (= 11 p.)
 Nathan, L. (2012).
 Sustainable information practice: An ethnographic investigation.
-Journal of the American Society for Information Science and Technology.
-63(11), p.
-2254-2268. (= 14 p.)
-Comment to the above list: in addition to the listed literature, the student is also expected to search for and select relevant literature. approx. 300 pages.
+Journal of the American Society for Information Science and Technology, 63(11), 2254-2268. (= 14 p.)
+Comment to the above list: in addition to the listed literature, the student is also expected to search for and select relevant literature; approx. 300 pages.
 In order to make it possible for each student to individually enter deeply into the respective fields of libraries, museums, and archives, lists with recommended readings will be presented in connection to the separate modules of the course.
 Student Influence and Evaluation The course is evaluated in accordance with the current guidelines for course evaluations at the University of Borås, where students' views should be sought.
 The course evaluation report will be published and disseminated to participating and prospective students in accordance with the current guidelines, and forms the basis for future development of courses and training programs.
 The course coordinator is responsible for that the evaluation is performed according to current guidelines.
 Miscellaneous The course is part of the Masters programme: Library and Information Science, Digital Library and Information Services